wp-plugins/really-simple-ssl/readme.txt

 * Added a scan to scan the website for insecure links
 * Added detection of in wp-config.php defined siteurl and homeurl, which could prevent from successfull url change.
 * Dropped the force ssl option (used when not ssl detected)
-* Added owasp security best practive https://www.owasp.org/index.php/HTTP_Strict_Transport_Security in .htaccess
+* Thanks to Peter Tak, [PTA security](http://www.pta-security.nl/) for mentioning the owasp security best practice https://www.owasp.org/index.php/HTTP_Strict_Transport_Security in .htaccess,

 = 2.0.7 =
 * Added 301 redirect to .htaccess for seo purposes